llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 browser tab crashed.

-This is not a problem in most cases and the possible solutions have big trade-offs, so we are not rush a fix.
-If it does affect you, please post your feedback on the
+This is not a problem in most cases and the possible solutions have big trade-offs, so we are not going to rush a fix.
+If it does affect you, please add your feedback to the
 [tracking issue](https://github.com/llvm/llvm-project/issues/72856).

 # TableGen Language Server